shaon6009/shaon6009/README.md

 <hr>
 <img align="right" height="150" src="https://raw.githubusercontent.com/shaon6009/shaon6009/refs/heads/main/giphy.webp"  />
 🚀 About Me:
 A lively, fun-loving AI enthusiast driven by a passion for coding and discovery.
 My journey into AI sparked with J.A.R.V.I.S.
 (Just A Rather Very Intelligent System) from Iron Man, and I've been hooked ever since!
-I love exploring how tech can solve real-world problems, and I'm always excited to learn something new along the way
+I love exploring how tech can solve real-world problems, and I'm always excited to learn something new along the way...

 ### 💡 Currently Working On:
 - 🌱 **Learning:** LLMs, NLP, Generative AI, Transformers, Deep Learning